RIKEN-RCCS/lens3/v1/doc/design.md

 | mn:pool-id      | MinIO-process   | |
 | mx:mux-endpoint | Mux-description | \*2 |

-An __ma:pool-id__ entry holds a MinIO-manager under which a MinIO process runs.
+An __ma:pool-id__ entry records a MinIO-manager under which a MinIO process runs.
 It is a record: {"mux_host", "mux_port", "start_time"}.
-A start time makes the entry distinguishable.
 It is atomically set to ensure uniqueness of a running Manager (a loser will quit).
+A start-time makes the chosen entry distinguishable (but not strictly distinguishable).

 An __mn:pool-id__ entry is a MinIO-process description: {"minio_ep", "minio_pid", "admin", "password", "mux_host", "mux_port",
 "manager_pid", "modification_time"}.
 A admin/password pair specifies
-an administrator.
+an administrator of a MinIO instance.

 An __mx:mux-endpoint__ entry is a Lens3-Mux description that is a
 record: {"host", "port", "start_time", "modification_time"}.
 A key is